-If you receive dental and vision benefits through the State plan, you can continue them through the Consolidated Omnibus Budget Reconciliation Act (COBRA).
-Individuals or covered dependents eligible for COBRA may continue, for up to 36 months, certain benefits at group rates when coverage would otherwise end.
+If you receive dental and vision benefits through the State plan, you can continue them under the Consolidated Omnibus Budget Reconciliation Act (COBRA).
+Individuals or covered dependents eligible for COBRA may continue certain benefits at group rates for up to 36 months, when coverage would otherwise end.
 You must apply for COBRA continuation within 60 days of the date you lose your group coverage.